twigz826/DTSCodeDojo-MazeRunner/MazeRunner/README.md

 Rules recap:
 1. The Maze array will always be square i.e. N x N but its size and content can change.
-2. The start and finish positions can change.
+2. The start and finish positions can change, but they will always be there when a maze is provided.
 3. The directions array will always be in upper case and will be in the format of N = North, E = East, W = West and S = South.
-4. If you reach the end point before all your moves have gone, you should return Finish.
+4. If you reach the end point before all your moves have gone, you should return "Finish".
-5. If you hit any walls or go outside the maze border, you should return Dead.
+5. If you hit any walls or go outside the maze border, you should return "Dead".
-6. If you find yourself still in the maze after using all the moves, you should return Lost.
+6. If you find yourself still in the maze after using all the moves, you should return "Lost".
+7. No error handling or null checks need to be considered at this stage, you can assume a valid maze and set of directions will always be passed in to the system.

 Good luck!!!